tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. image:: /images/integration/rukhanka1.png

-* Create a new gameobject on the scene & add an `AnimationCullingConfig` component & assign the main camera to it.
+* Create a new GameObject in the scene, add an `AnimationCullingConfig` component, and assign the main camera to it.
-* Create a pedestrian prefab with the `Animator <https://docs.unity3d.com/ScriptReference/Animator.html>`_, add `PedestrianAuthoring` & `RigDefinitionAuthoring <https://docs.rukhanka.com/getting_started#authoring-object-setup>`_ components & assign desired prefab here:
+* Create a pedestrian prefab with the `Animator <https://docs.unity3d.com/ScriptReference/Animator.html>`_, add `PedestrianAuthoring` & `RigDefinitionAuthoring <https://docs.rukhanka.com/getting_started#authoring-object-setup>`_ components, and assign the desired prefab here:

 	.. image:: /images/integration/rukhanka2.png

 	.. image:: /images/integration/rukhanka3.png

-* Animation taken from :ref:`Animation state authoring <legacyAnimatorExample>` as for :ref:`Hybrid legacy <pedestrianHybridLegacy>` pedestrian.
+* Animation is taken from :ref:`Animation state authoring <legacyAnimatorExample>` as for :ref:`Hybrid legacy <pedestrianHybridLegacy>` pedestrians.
 * If you get a ``Blob asset System.String System.Type::get_FullName() with hash 'Unity.Entities.Hash128' is corrupted.`` error, try closing the subscene (uncheck the box next to `EntitySubscene`) & start the scene again.

 .. _rukhankaHybridSkin: